-- Do not operate this heater unattended.

-- Turn off the heater when refueling.

-- Do not burn gasoline.

-- When operating the heater there MUST be an open fresh air vent.

-- Do not light a warm burner or it can result in an explosion.

-- Do not use a pressurized fuel tank.

-- Do not plug the overflow fitting.

-- Install a CO alarm.

-- Follow ALL installation and operation procedures.

-- Use only Stainless Steel Chimney parts
+- Do not operate this stove unattended. - Turn off the stove when refueling AND do not burn gasoline. - When operating the stove there MUST be an open fresh air vent. - Do not light a warm burner or it can result in an explosion. - Do not use a pressurized fuel tank. - Do not plug the overflow fitting. - Install a CO alarm AND Follow ALL installation procedures. - Use only Stainless Steel Chimney Parts